DefinitelyTyped/tsd/README.md

 ## FAQ & Info

-### What is the location of the cache folders?

-The cache is stored in the users home directory (like `$ npm` does).
-Use `$ tsd settings` to view the current path.
-Use the `--cacheDir` to overide, or `--cacheMode` to modify caching behaviour.

 ### Why does the install / search command not work like in TSD 0.3.0?

-The old TSD `v0.3.0` had it's own repository data file that mapped module names to urls of definition files.
+The old TSD `v0.3.0` had it's own repository data file that mapped module names to url's of definition files.
 This had a few downsides for (maintenance being one).
 Since `v0.5.0` we link directly to [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) where the directory and file names are a reasonable indicator but not 100% identical to the names as you'd find them in npm, bower or other package managers.

 The DefinitelyTyped group is working on a meta-data source that will solve this.

 ### Can TSD install the definitions for the correct module version or fork?

-Yes, and no.
+Yes, and no, (and later yes again)

 There is basic support for parsing semver-postfixes from the definition file names, and you can filter on this using [semver](https://github.com/isaacs/node-semver) ranges with the `--version` option: Try it with the 'node' definitions.

-It works well but is not used a lot in the current DefinitelyTyped repository, because of some issues in other toolings.
+It works well but is not used a lot in the current DefinitelyTyped repository (because of some issues in other toolings).
 The DefinitelyTyped group is working on a meta-data source that will solve this (the [Nuget exporter](https://github.com/DefinitelyTyped/NugetAutomation) is waiting for this too).

+### What is the location of the cache folders?

+The cache is stored in the users home directory (like `$ npm` does).
+Use `$ tsd settings` to view the current paths.
+Use the `--cacheDir` to override the cache directory, or `--cacheMode` to modify caching behaviour.

 ### I have a suggestion or idea